leemgs/ghost-memory/README.md

 ### Background

-Find a bad man in real situation without a simulation!!!
+Find a bad man in real situation without a simulation!
 Can you complete this mission?

 ### Design